Model A Youth Restoration Award (MAYRA)

 David Sheehan Jr. is 18 years old, lives in Southwick, Massachusetts and is a member of the Connecticut Valley Working A’s.
 He is restoring a 1930 Tudor.

-In 2016, there were four recipients, each receiving $2,200 in financial support.
+There were four recipients, each receiving $2,200 in financial support.
 Congratulations to them.

 David Arenas-Grube – Larsen, Wisconsin – Nickle “A” Region

 Derek Ricci – Frenchtown, Montana – Big Sky A’s”